Netflix Financial Statements and Financial Ratios

 Section 3: Netflix Financial Ratios Analyzed

-For this section, I have chosen several different financial ratios to review for Netflix from 2016 to 2020.
-In reviewing each of Netflix’s financial ratios, I first start with defining the financial ratio.
+For this section, I have chosen several different financial ratios for Netflix from 2016 to 2020.
+I start by defining each financial ratio.
 Next, I supply the financial formula for calculating the specific ratio.
 Finally, I offer a brief analysis of Netflix’s Important Financial ratios.

 Netflix Current Ratio

 Netflix’s current ratio was 1.0 in 2017.
-In the next several years, the organization’s current ratio would fall slightly to .95.
-The reduction in the current ratio, especially since the organization generates cash continuously, should be well received by investors.
-This shows that the firm is able to cover its current liabilities with less cash and other current assets on hand.
+In the next several years, it will fall slightly to .95.
+The reduction in the current ratio, primarily since the organization generates cash continuously, should be well received by investors.
+It shows that the firm is able to cover its current liabilities with less cash and other current assets on hand.

 Analyst Grade: A